RobinBrouwer/gritter/README.markdown

 	- Added an 'e' variable for all the callbacks;
 	- Added String support for :fade_out_speed;
 	- Changed the README.

-## Upcoming changes

-One of the features I have in mind for the following release will be locales support for gflash.
-The only thing you need to add in the Controller is what error should be shown and the locales will do the rest.

 ## Usage